anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

         ```

         We only match a natural number from messages
-        and occassionally from a mailbox.
+        and occasionally from a mailbox.

         ### messageOne